This

 and folk songs, composed by Giorgio Di Lecce

-(who is the Director and one of the a tamburello
+(who is the Director and one of the tamburello

 players), Imma Giannuzzi, Gabriella Licciardi,